hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY

 #### TBR
 - Attachments!
-Please see the new flag `--atachments` under the "Special Features" section
+You can use Hot Glue to seamlessly create an image, file, or video attachment.
+Please see the docs in new flag `--atachments` under the "Special Features" section

 - Fixes to downnesting

-- `--stacked-downnesting` — The Layout Builder now can stack downnesting portals instead of putting them side-by-side.
+- `--stacked-downnesting` flag — The Layout Builder now can stack downnesting portals instead of putting them side-by-side.
 When stacked, there is no limit to how many you can have and the entire stack takes up 4-bootstrap columns.

+- Hot Glue has been moved on Github from my personal organization to a new organization named `hot-glue-for-rails`.
+The new Github url is: `https://github.com/hot-glue-for-rails/hot-glue`

 #### 2023-03-01 - v0.5.8